-One does not fulfil the Mitzvah of Megillah when hearing it with the aid of a microphone, phone, radio, Zoom or any other electronic medium (A person who uses hearing aids should consult a Ray.)
+One does not fulfil the Mitzvah of Megillah when hearing it with the aid of a microphone, or over the phone or radio.

 A perfectly Kosher Megillah should be used.
 [If that is unavailable, a Megillah may still be used if disqualified words or altogether missing words do not occur at its beginning or end, nor do they comprise an entire section or the majority of the Megillah.
-Needless to say, the Ba'al Koreh must still recite every single word even when using a Megillah with missing words.]
+Needless to say, the

+Ba'al Koreh must still recite every single word even when using a Megillah with missing words.]